awes0m/Bango-RF/README.md

 ## Migrating the Models to the Database
 `python manage.py makemigrations {app-name}` - this creates a migration file for the app `python manage.py migrate` - this migrates the app to the database. ie- creates the tables needed for the project

+## create a Superuser
+`python manage.py createsuperuser` - this creates a superuser for the project it will ask for the username, email, and password.

+## register the app with the admin
+to register the app with the admin, add the following line to the admin.py file:
+`from {app-name}.models import UserProfileManager` `admin.site.register(UserProfileManager)`

+admin site is available at `{server-url}/admin/`